Skip to content

 • There are 6 bits in the TCP header that are often called flags.
 Namely:

-• 6 different flags are part of the TCP header: Urgent pointer field (URG), Acknowledgment field (ACK), Push function (PSH), Reset the connection (RST), Synchronize sequence numbers (SYN), and the sender is finished with this connection (FIN). image20
+• six different flags are part of the TCP header: Urgent pointer field (URG), Acknowledgment field (ACK), Push function (PSH), Reset the connection (RST), Synchronize sequence numbers (SYN), and the sender is finished with this connection (FIN). image20

 • Abuse of the normal operation or settings of these flags can be used by attackers to launch DoS attacks.
 This causes network servers or web servers to crash or hang.